-A woman can get HIV through the tissue that lines her vagina and cervix.
-The virus can get into a man through the opening of his penis or through a small cut or sore on it.
-A woman is at higher risk if she is the one being penetrated.
+Women can get HIV through the tissue that lines their vagina and cervix.
+The virus can get into men through the opening of their penis or through a small cut or sore on it.
+Women are at higher risk if they are the one being penetrated.

 From Anal Sex?

 Yes.
 Either partner can get it from the other, but ther person being penetrated is at higher risk.